Siti Zaharah Sulaiman: Elections

 In 1995, she won the Paya Besar parliamentary seats.
 In 1999, she won again by beating Wan Jusoh Wan Kolok (PKR).
 In 2004, he won with a majority of 12,518 votes.
-Her victory marks 38 out of 43 BN women candidates win in the election.
-Also winning was Rafidah Aziz (Kuala Kangsar), Datin Paduka Zaleha Ismail (Gombak); Datuk Shahrizat Abdul Jalil (Lembah Pantai); Seripah Noli Syed Husin (Sepang); Senator Mastika Junaidah Husin (Arau); Rosnah Majid (Tanjong Dawai); Ng Yen Yen (Raub); Chew Mei Fun (Petaling Jaya Utara); Komala Krishnamoorthy (Kapar) and Kamala Ganapathy (Kota Raja); Lim Bee Kau (Padang Serai).
+Her victory marks 38 of 43 BN women candidates winning in the election.
+Also winning were Rafidah Aziz (Kuala Kangsar), Datin Paduka Zaleha Ismail (Gombak); Datuk Shahrizat Abdul Jalil (Lembah Pantai); Seripah Noli Syed Husin (Sepang); Senator Mastika Junaidah Husin (Arau); Rosnah Majid (Tanjong Dawai); Ng Yen Yen (Raub); Chew Mei Fun (Petaling Jaya Utara); Komala Krishnamoorthy (Kapar) and Kamala Ganapathy (Kota Raja); Lim Bee Kau (Padang Serai).

 On 27 March 2004, Prime Minister Abdullah Ahmad Badawi dropped Siti Zaharah's name from the post of minister.

 Election results

-Car accident
+Personal life and death

 In 2005, she was seriously injured in an accident at Jalan Pintasan Sri Jaya.
 As a result of the accident, she was warded in the Tengku Ampuan Afzan Hospital Intensive Care Unit, receiving a 10.16 cm stitch on the left side of her head while the Paya Besar UMNO divisional women's wing secretary, Fauziah Abdul Rahman, suffered a crack in the neck.

+Zaharah Sulaiman died on 26 July 2024, at the age of 75.
+She was buried at the Section 21 Muslim Cemetery in Shah Alam, Selangor.